gulcu/IntroDataScience/README.md

-# CS210
+# CS210 Introduction to Data Science
-Recitation contents for the CS-210 Introduction to Data Science course offered during the spring 2017 term at Sabancı University.
+Material that I gathered from various sources to teach during the recitations of the CS-210 Introduction to Data Science course offered during the spring 2017 term at Sabancı University.